hundred rabbits logo consisting of one hundred white dots

 a photo of a single burner induction cooktop

 Induction cooktops are becoming more common on boats.
-It creates heat rapidly by magnetically accelerating metal molecules in steel, cast iron cookware and some stainless steel pots.
+It creates heat rapidly by magnetically inducing an electric current in steel, cast iron cookware and some stainless steel pots.
 It transfers 90% of its heat to a pot.
 They use heat efficiently and because they heat the pot material there is less heat loss.
 Nearly all of the energy is converted into cooking the food.
 A downside of IH is the high-power draw, which ranges between 1200-1800W for a single plate.

 Small diameter pots may not register on the cooktop, if they don't try and put a bigger pot on first, then switch it for the other one.
 We have to do this for our moka pot, since the cooktop doesn't register anything under 5".
 Another trick is to put another small pot alongside the other one, but I prefer the 'switch' method.